ixofoundation/ixo-cellnode/api.md

 #### List Claims

-Returns a list of all claims for an entity, from a Cell Node, together with the claim status.
+Returns a list of all claims for an entity, from a cell node, together with the claim status.

 Request: